 Like many different kinds of technology, the PCI Express (PCIe for short) interface has had many different generations over the years.
-We're currently in the middle of PCIe Gen 3 moving over to PCIe Gen 4.
+Most new CPUs and motherboards these days provide PCIe 4.0 support, though PCIe 3.0 is still very widely used, hence why 3.0 SSDs are still releasing.
 The main difference between them is the amount of bandwidth they have to move data back and forth between different parts of your PC.

 Bandwidth doubles every generation.
 PCIe 3.0 currently has a bandwidth of 32GB/s, as well as a bit or data rate of 8 gigatransfers per second (GT/s).
 However, PCIe 4.0 doubles that to a bandwidth of 64GB/s and a bit rate of 16 GT/s, making it much, much faster at moving large quantities of data around.